ValentinFunk/Pointshop2-Docs/installation.rst

 Troubleshooting and reporting bugs
 ----------------------------------

 When you are experiencing issues with pointshop 2 please follow these steps.
 For a fast solution include as much information as possible.
-Report bugs and problems only through scriptfodder tickets.
+Report bugs and problems through `Discord <https://discord.gg/N9DmwwX>`_ #support channel.

 #. **Turn on debug mode**: Follow the steps outlined here to enable verbose logging: :ref:`dev-options`.